Artificially-Intelligent/plex-rclone/README.md

 </table>

 <h2>Rclone Parameters</h2>
-<p>In additon to the parmaters used in the linuxserver.io base image additional parameters have been added to manage the rclone mount.</p>
+<p>In additon to the parmaters used in the linuxserver.io base image additional parameters have been added to manage the rclone mount.
+Along side those listed all env variables rclone is designed to look for are also supported, details for which can be found in detailed instructions links at <a>https://rclone.org/docs/</a> and at <a>https://rclone.org/crypt/</a> </p>
 <table>
 <thead>
 <tr>